shivmanish/weatherapp/README.md

 - **Testing**
   - Includes unit and widget tests for Bloc logic, utility functions, and key widgets (see `test/` folder).

-- **Extra Mile**
-  - [Add any extra features here, e.g., theme switching, weather animations, etc.]

 ## Assignment Satisfaction
 - All required features are implemented:
-  - Real-time weather and 5-day forecast
+  - Real-time weather and 7-day forecast
   - Location management (GPS and manual search)
   - Map with weather overlays and interactive markers
   - Seamless navigation between Home and Map pages